Creating a bar scale

 The SONY A7RII camera model I use has a 35.9x24mm sensor, consisting of 7952 x 5304 elements; for other camera models, the value is easily found in the instruction booklet that accompanies the camera, or by performing a simple search on the web.
 Multiplying the size in mm of the single pixel by the number of pixels present on the sensor (or in the image, side-to-side), I can obtain the size of the field, that is, in this case 0.0025 mm x 7952 = 19.88mm, just less of 2cm, as already visible by looking at the previous image.

 The calculated value varies depending on the objective, and the optical configuration used.
-Knowing a priori that set-up is used, we will consequently know the size of the field covered by our objective and we can, for example, create “ad-hoc” scale bars that can be reused whenever we acquire a subject with a predefined set-up.
+Knowing a priori what set-up is used, we have access to the size of the field covered by our objective and we can, for example, create “ad-hoc” scale bars that can be reused whenever we acquire a subject with a predefined set-up.
 In Adobe Photoshop you can even create a library that you can easily access, and set the correct working scale depending on the system used:

-Once the subject is captured, it is only required to select the setup and activate the “Place Scale Marker…” menu to place the reference scale bar in the final image.
+Once the subject is stacked by your beloved software and processed in PS, it is only required to select the setup from the pop-up window and to activate the “Place Scale Marker…” menu to place the reference scale bar in the final image.